-Each class missed via an unexcused absence will result in 1% being reduced from the course grade.
+Each class missed via an unexcused absence will result 1% being reduced from the final course grade.
 See TAU International Absence Policy below for definition of unexcused.
+Missing the final class lecture date will incur a full 5% reduction in grade.